Video: How does ESG work in times of inflation?

 As sustainable investors, we are seeking companies that exhibit "corporate karma" because these are the companies that look not only to survive but to thrive in times of macro uncertainty.

-One area at the moment experiencing short-term pressure is the recent strength in energy companies following the surge in oil and gas prices after the war in Ukraine began.
+One area at the moment experiencing short-term pressure is the recent strength in energy companies following the surge in oil and gas prices after the Russian invasion of Ukraine.
 We conclude from recent events that the high and volatile fuel prices we have seen only serve to increase the urgency of countries and governments to reach their full climate transition, and focus companies on reaching their net zero carbon commitments.

 As active owners, we have made ambitious engagement plans targeting over 500 companies across a wide range of sectors to encourage companies to commit to climate goals, make transition plans and allow us to measure and monitor performance as they progress.